ansalens/x86_asm/nightmare/00-intro/elf.md

 # Understanding ELF, the Executable and Linkable Format

-- __ELF (Executable and Linkable Format) file__.
-- ELF object files contains:
+- __ELF object file contains__:
 1. ELF header
 2. Section header and other sections
 3. Program header and other program sections
 4. Object code
 5. Debugging information

-## ELF header
+## Reading ELF header

 - Read ELF header of any file: